musicalculinarists/beautiful-jekyll/_posts/2019-08-17-star-destroyer.md

+---
+layout:post
-# Star Destroyer
+title: Star Destroyer
-Our song of the week!
+subtitle: Our song of the week!
+tags: [sotw]
+---

 Jonah Renna’s *Star Destroyer,* produced in a dreamy indie style, is the kind of song that makes you nostalgic for all the angst and unrequited love that’s typically associated with Your Teenager Years™, even if you’re still technically a teenager.